-the four third-party carts, only Akopia and AlaCart have significant coefficients.
-The coefficient for Akopia is positive, suggesting that offering an open source, ISPs that offer Akopia indeed tilt their pricing, reducing introductory contracts in order to attract consumers.
+In general, given the way firms tilt their prices along the product line, one would expect Brand firms to have larger price differences within the portfolio, while Specialists should have smaller price differences.
+In the first specification, both coefficients have the right sign, however both are not significant.
+Of the four third-party carts, only Akopia and AlaCart have significant coefficients.
+The coefficient for Akopia is positive, suggesting that offering an open source, ISPs that offer Akopia indeed tilt their pricing: reducing introductory contracts in order to attract consumers.
 Once consumers, however, have invested in understanding the product and learning how to work with it, these Relation firms can enjoy some market power and markup their top contracts.
-On the other hand, AlaCart's low quality does not allow its product to be marked up, even once consumers experience high costs to switch to other alternatives.
+On the other hand, AlaCart's low quality does not allow its product to be marked-up, even once consumers experience high costs to switch to other alternatives.
 As expected, the results in specification II show that price differences increase with the number of contracts the firm offers.
 This effect is large and significant.

-5.3.2.
-Quality Levels.
+Quality levels.
 Shapiro (1982) studies firms' optimal quality decisions in markets where consumers are imperfectly informed about product quality.
 Viewing reputation as an expectation of quality, the paper finds that optimal quality level must lie below the perfect information quality level.
-While we cannot test this finding directly, as it is not clear what is the perfect information quality level in our case, we can test whether firms with a brand name choose quality levels that are lower or higher than the average qualities in the market.
-Using the same data as in the price differential regression above, we run a regression with Quality as the left hand side variable, and firms' type - Brand, Specialist, Akopia, Kurant, AlaCart, and Miva - on the right hand side.
+While we cannot test this finding directly, as it is not clear what is the perfect information quality level in our case, we can test whether firms with brand name choose quality levels that are lower or higher than the average qualities in the market.
+Using the same data as in the price differential regression above, we run a regression with Quality as the left hand side variable, and firms' type: Brand, Specialist, Akopia, Kurant, AlaCart and Miva, on the right hand side.
 The results can be found in Table 6.

 There are no surprises; the coefficient on Brand is negative and significant.
 This suggests that Brand firms indeed invest less in quality compared to other participants in the market.
 These firms take advantage of the reputation and brand name they have and expect to attract consumers based on these assets.
-Specialists' quality seems to be in line with the average quality in the market - the coefficient on Specialist is negative but not significant.
+Specialists' quality seems to be in line with the average quality in the market-the coefficient on Specialist is negative but not significant.
 Since this market is the heart of their business, one could imagine that consumers would expect a higher quality from this type of providers.
-This result, then, supports the pricing strategy we observed in the previous section where Specialist markup their introductory contracts yet discount their top ones.
+This result then supports the pricing strategy we observed in the previous section where Specialist markup their introductory contracts, yet discount their top ones.